kamilkuczynski/global-press-review/readme.md

 # Global Press Review

-This is a project where you can read the news from newspapers from China, Arabic World, Russia,
+This is a project where you can read the news from newspapers from China, Arabic World, and USA.
-Germany and USA.

 It will help you better understand a world, and you'll see events from different points of view.